hmmscientist/openEfficiency/TECHNICAL_SPECIFICATION.md

    - File upload capability (max 5MB)
    - Receive anonymous tracking ID (e.g., XK7F9P2Q1R)
    - Can follow up on reports using anonymous ID
-   - View blockchain transaction hash for report verification (Voice Agent tier and above)
    - Access to voice conversation reporting via VAPI integration (Voice Agent tier and above)
    - Access to video reporting via Tavus integration (Video Agent tier and above)
+   - View blockchain transaction hash for report verification (Professional & Enterprise tiers only)
-   - Enhanced security features and audit trails (Video Agent tier and above)
+   - Enhanced security features and audit trails (Professional & Enterprise tiers only)
    - No access to dashboard or organization features
    - All communications are end-to-end encrypted
    - IP addresses and metadata not logged for anonymous reports